Regulatory Affairs Certification (RAC) Guide - Eligibility, Exams & Benefits

 - Master’s degree holder with two years of regulatory experience

 - Doctoral degree holder with one year of regulatory experience

-Regulatory experience could include quality assurance, quality control, or clinical research related to the approval of healthcare products.
+What qualifies as regulatory experience?
+Typically, regulatory experience includes quality assurance, quality control, or clinical research related to the approval of healthcare products.

 Since the tests are developed through extensive surveying and academic studies, the results can’t be offered up for free.
 Taking the test costs $465 for RAPS members and $585 for non-members.

 Aspiring RAC candidates also must consider timing.
 Here are the application deadlines and testing windows for 2020-2021:

 |Application deadline||Testing window|

 |Summer 2021||June 17||July 12 to August 20|

 Applications can be submitted through the RAC page.

 Those behind the RAC want experienced and intelligent professionals to succeed.
 RAPS offers a wealth of resources to help applicants prepare and review the exam.
 They also offer test-takers a prep toolbox for their geographic region for an additional fee, which includes: